 Working Group Schedule of Meetings

-Participation in the Creative Cities Working Group is by invitation only, and is closed for the 2016-2017 academic year.
+Participation in the Creative Cities Working Group is by invitation only.

 Future sessions will be announced in the fall of 2017.